infectnet/infectnet-parent/GAME_ARCHITECTURE.md

 >
 > ...
 A common rule to avoid this is to avoid sending events from within code that’s handling one.

-However, if we stay away from using this technique very frequently, it can be used efficiently, as I don't really see another solution on how these action-reactions things can be implemented.
+However, if we stay away from using this technique very frequently, it can be used efficiently, as I don't really see another solution on how these action-reaction things can be implemented.

 ## Sidenote - selectors